arvindhsundar/hackingattention/content/Inbox/Sales Letters.md

 3. Ask for the sale.

 ### 6. Subheads
 These are scannable headings that lead the reader through the body of the letter.
-They should communicate the [[../Unity and Complexity|gist]] of your message upon scanning.
+They should communicate the [gist](Unity%20and%20Complexity.md) of your message upon scanning.

-When people [[scan content]], your headline and subheads should persuade the buyer to read the whole letter.
+When people [scan content](scan%20content), your headline and subheads should persuade the buyer to read the whole letter.

 ### 7. Rapport
 This is where you show the buyer that you know them, their pain and the problem they face.